 - Gateway technologies.
 What technologies does the vendor use to create a secure gateway environment?
 Examples include firewalls, traffic flow filters, content filters, antivirus software and data diodes where appropriate.

 - Gateway certification.
 Is the vendor’s gateway environment certified against government security standards and regulations?
-For example, several major vendors in Australia use gateways certified by the ACSC for data classified up to PROTECTED.

 - Email content filtering.
 For email Software as a Service, does the vendor provide customisable email content filtering that can enforce my organisation’s email content policy?
 For example, an organisation may have an email policy covering what is blocked (such as no executable email attachments allowed) or better yet an email policy covering what is allowed (such as .doc .pdf .ppt .xls .jpg and .zip files containing the previously mentioned file types) with everything else blocked by default.
 Spam filtering is not necessarily email content filtering, since unsolicited commercial spam email is not inherently malicious, and affects employee productivity instead of the security of the organisation’s computer network.